djaodjin/djaodjin-saas/docs/pages.rst

 Provider facing pages
 ---------------------

-Provider facing pages are only accessible to managers and contributors of a site.
+Provider facing pages are only accessible to its managers.
 They are used to assess the performance of the business, set pricing strategy, and help with customer support.

 Pricing strategy